SantigBenites/Projeto1SegApli/README.md

 - Add more needed verifications like time part of message
 - Add authentication between user and bank !!!
 98 % certeza !!!
 - Make sure the project can be compiled from zero in a VM
-- Implement RollBack
-- find file in -m -v
-- Adicionar hash in keys exchanged in DH
 - Adicionar cenas in bank in case of error
 - ver NOK messages